 Is shaggy hair attractive on men?

 Yes, when it suits the man wearing it.
 Shaggy hair looks confident because it moves and feels natural, not frozen in place.
-On the wrong face shape or hair type, though, it just reads as messy.
+When it does not suit the face shape or hair type, it simply reads as messy.

-The attraction comes from intent.
-When the cut fits your structure and your hair has grit instead of grease, it works.
+The difference is intent.
+When the cut fits your structure and the hair has texture instead of grease, it works.

 Are shaggy hairstyles low-maintenance?

 They are low effort, not zero effort.
-You do not need daily blow-dries or perfect lines, but you do need texture and basic upkeep.
+You do not need daily blow-dries or perfect lines, but you do need light product and basic upkeep.
 Ignore it completely and it turns fuzzy fast.

-If you can handle light product and the occasional trim, shaggy hair is easy to live with.
+If you can handle occasional trims and minimal styling, shaggy hair is easy to live with.

 Can I have a shaggy haircut if I have fine or thinning hair?

 Yes, but you need the right version of a shag.
 Shorter layers and controlled length add movement without exposing thin areas.
-Long, heavy shags will only make thinning more obvious.
+Long, heavy shags usually make thinning more obvious.

 This is one case where less is more.
 Texture helps.
 Overgrowth does not.